HOW TO BUILD A CAMPFIRE: THE RIGHT WAY

-Pow, easy breezy skill for how to build a campfire.
+Pow, easy breezy skill for how to make campfire.

-Everybody should have these when learning how to build a campfire.
+Everybody should have these when making a campfire.
 Unless we want to reenact that painful scene from Cast Away, you should carry these basic tools with you.

 I’m a fan of matches over lighters, but that’s personal preference.
 Carry a backup method for starting a fire; remember the motto “Two is one and one is none” when planning for trips in the outdoors.